zachpmanson/zachpmanson.github.io/blog/github-feed/github-feed.md

 In contrast to this, the GitHub feed has been nothing but pure (though compsci slanted) embodiment of my ideal social media.
 Over the last 3 years of university, I have followed a total of 21 people followed people on GitHub, either friends or people I admire.
 This is tiny compared to my social graphs on other networks, but I found seeing updates from these 21 people more rewarding than hundreds of people on Facebook, and significantly less rage inducing than using Instagram.

-Obviously these platforms extremely different and selection bias plays a massive role in my experience using these feeds, but I seeing the projects that are being worked on by people I am interested in is always a lovely respite from the rest of the social internet.
+Obviously these platforms are extremely different and selection bias plays a massive role in my experience using these feeds, but I seeing the projects that are being worked on by people I am interested in is always a lovely respite from the rest of the social internet.